saulosantos10/Spark_DataEngr/realtime_processor/README.md

 avro: Manages all avro read and write, with serialization.
 yaml: Manages all yaml read and write.
+MySQL: Stores all processed data
+Kafka: Responsible for producing the data
+Spark: Responsible for receiving and processing the data

 ### Source codes
 #### kafka_producer.py